ak7588/capstone/journal.md

 It's so much fun!
 Taking a short course was beneficial for both (1) Unity practice and remembering all of its features, and (2) learning AR and XCode integration.
 I feel hopeful and grateful about the opportunity to use Capstone funding for the things that I haven't done before, i.e. AR development and journal/book creation, as compared to developing another VR application.
 Let me explore this option further this weekend and see where it takes me!

+Notes to self when building from Unity / troubleshooting:
+- Check for Simulator or Device build
+- When doing device build, check AR settings enabled in project settings for iOS builds

 ## Researching AR

 This week I'm taking [this AR course](linkedin.com/learning/ar-development-techniques-01-basic-concepts/) on LinkedIn learning to explore an interactive AR book avenue for the project.
 Compatible software for Apple devices: